sosinitiative/sosinitiative/README.md

 We will stimulate all efforts creating a healthy culture towards the use and contribution of OSS by:

 - Having our developers adhere to the SOS Developer Guidelines.
 - Sharing our own learnings with the world.
-Though talks, blogs, videos and educational content.
+Through talks, blogs, videos and educational content.
 - Sharing our code that could help others as open source where possible, considering intellectual property of our core business and security.
 - Not forcing our agendas to a project.
 - Letting our developers contribute code and documentation to relevant projects during working hours.